 1958(10th of Tevet, 5719): Asara B'Tevet

-1958(10th of Tevet, 5719): Lion Feuchtwanger, German born American author passed away while living in his Los Angeles.
+1958(10th of Tevet, 5719): Seventy-four year old German born American author Lion Feuchtwanger, passed away while living in his Los Angeles.
 Born in 1884, and writing under the pseudonym, J.L.
 Wetcheek, Feuchtwanger’s life reads like something out of suspense thriller as he fled Nazi Germany, took refuge in the Soviet Union and France before escaping to the United States under a secret program run by Varian Fry.
 Of course, he was a significant author in his own right to boot.
 At the same time, there is something depressingly repetitive about his life – one more European Jew forced to take it on the lamb before finding a final refuge in the United States, England or Israel where he or she then enriches the culture, science or business communities of their place of refuge.

 1959: Shimon Peres, a member of Mapai, began serving as Deputy Defense Minister.

 1961: “Take Her, She’s Mine” a “Broadway comedy written by Henry Ephron and Phoebe Ephron opened at the Biltmore Theatre.